Long-lived SEC violation via DM/DE couplings: Introduction

-In this letter, we discuss cosmological solutions with this DM/DE coupling, which in fact date back to refs.~\cite{Wetterich:1994bg, Amendola:1999qq, Amendola:1999er, Billyard:2000bh}.
-We also comment on similar but different scenarios to realize cosmic acceleration with DM/DE couplings explored in refs.~\cite{Khoury:2003aq, Khoury:2003rn, Brax:2004px} and refs.~\cite{Gomes:2023dat, Casas:2024xqy, Casas:2024oak}.
-Then, we discuss challenges in realizing the mechanism in UV-complete models, suggesting promising ways out, and we lay out the cosmological solutions for multi-dimensional DE spaces, beyond the single-field results \cite{Wetterich:1994bg, Amendola:1999qq, Amendola:1999er, Billyard:2000bh}.
-A compelling spin-off of our current study is an alternative mechanism, presented at the end.
+A compelling spin-off of our current study is an alternative mechanism realized via the DM/DE coupling.
 We consider light towers of states in the presence of negative potentials.
 While such potentials would drive the theory into the field-space interior, losing parametric control, we show that a coupling to light towers of states can instead push the fields towards the boundary.